 The shower hose included makes washing hair and rinsing easy, though.
 It is recommended that you have a hot water heater of at least 50 gallons in order to be able to fill this tub to capacity.

-The tub also comes with an optional wall set that enables it to be used as a standing shower as well.
-The tub itself has a seat low enough for a person up to 6’ tall to comfortably bathe.
+Spa world venzi tub also comes with an optional wall set that enables it to be used as a standing shower as well.
+This tub itself has a seat low enough for a person up to 6’ tall to comfortably bathe.

 The tub comes with a heater and a hand-held shower hose for easy bathing and rinsing even if you do not purchase the separate wall set.
 A 65-gallon hot water heater is required to fill the tub to capacity.

-If you want to enjoy a romantic soak with your partner this is a great option as it features two seats and a centered door that allows for easy access for two people.
-It has a gloss finish, acrylic shell, and fiberglass gel coat.
+Luring with its gloss finish, acrylic shell, and fiberglass gel coat.
 It measures 30”x60”x38” and both seats are 20” wide.
-It weighs 220 lbs, lighter than some other models.
+In addition, it weighs 220 lbs, lighter than some other models.

 The tub includes two independent drains that will drain your tub in about 80 seconds.
-It has a stainless steel door with tempered glass that is easy to remove for cleaning and maintenance purposes.
+Comes with a stainless steel door with tempered glass that is easy to remove for cleaning and maintenance purposes.

 The seats come with removal backs.
 There is a reversible end panel so you can install the tub in a right or left corner.
 Keep in mind that his tub does not include faucets so you will need a wall mounted tub filler.

-This is a free-standing walk-in tub from Ariel.
-It is constructed with a stainless steel frame and has adjustable feet for ease of installation.
 It has a heavy-duty fiberglass coating and a trip gel coat.
-This is one of the larger tubs on this list, measuring 48”x30”x39”.
+One of the larger tubs on this list, measuring 48”x30”x39”.
 The seat measures 17”x23”.
 It weighs 237 lbs.

 Safety features include reinforced doors, a built-in grab bar, and textured floors.
 Therapeutic features that are included are a whirlpool and heating system.